jowo-io/next-auth-nostr-provider/README.md

 See more working examples in the [examples/](https://github.com/jowo-io/next-auth-lightning-provider/tree/main/examples) folder.

-Once you have configured the storage methods you can launch your dev server and test them locally on the diagnostics page:
+Once you have configured the storage functions you can launch your dev server and test them locally on the diagnostics page:

 ```
 http://localhost:3000/api/lnauth/diagnostics
 ```

-You can also pass in your own custom session values via the query params:
+On the diagnostic page you can optionally pass in your own custom session values via query param:

 ```
 http://localhost:3000/api/lnauth/diagnostics?k1=custom-k1&state=custom-state&pubkey=custom-pubkey&sig=custom-sig
 ```

 > ℹ️ The diagnostics page will be **disabled** by default for production builds.
-To enable on production see the flags config options.
+To enable on production see the `flags` config options.

 ### Error page

 By default users are sent to the default `next-auth` error page and a generic error message is shown.

-The error page path can be overridden and a custom error page can be configured (See the pages config options).
+The error page path can be overridden and a custom error page can be configured (See the `pages` config options).

-The following error codes are passed via query parameter to the error page:
+If you define a custom error page, the following error codes are passed in via query param:

 ```typescript
 enum ErrorCodes {